daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 -Edit it the same way we did the first time but choose the cert we just downloaded from vCenter instead.

--Run "Gpupdate /force" on your clients and log back in vCenter.
+-Run "**Gpupdate /force**" on your clients and log back in vCenter.

 Your connections are now secure on both vCenter AND the hosts.